 Our feedback will allow you to fix major plot issues, ensure your book flows well and that you've addressed all the little grammar problems.

 “The entire edit was simply extraordinary.
 The editor’s report was very detailed, encouraging me to think about my novel in new ways and challenging me to improve my story.”

-“Painless process, I would recommend the Bubblecow to any writer looking to save the headache of working any other editing service.
+“Editing was a painless process, I would recommend the Bubblecow to any writer looking to save the headache of working any other editing service.
 Great value for money.
 I'll be using them again.”

 “The most professional and personal editing service I ever used.
 I had the real feeling of 'being read', not just edited.
-To date, definitively the best cost/benefit ratio in book editing.”
+To date, definitively the best cost/benefit ratio in developmental book editing.”

 The Taste of Emotions

 The first aspect of our editing package is the line edit.
 Line editing is simply the process of reading each and every word and then identifying potential problems.
 All authors pick up bad habits or have some confusion over the correct way to structure sentences and dialogue.
 Our line editing will find and highlight these problems.
 However, just spotting the errors is not enough.
 We will also correct them when possible and then explain what you are doing wrong and how you can correct it.

 For example, … if you wrote this line of dialogue:

 'Where is the dog.'
 Asked John sadly

 We would change it to …